Vegan Enchilada Bake

 1/2 teaspoon black pepper

-In a saucepan over medium-low heat, add the canola oil and flour, whisking to combine—cook for about a minute.
+In a saucepan over medium-low heat, add the olive oil and flour, whisking to combine, and cook for about 1 minute.
 Next, add the red sauce, chicken broth, cumin, salt, and pepper.
 Whisk to combine and bring the mixture to a boil.
 Reduce the heat to low and simmer.

 The Meat: